gatsbyjs/gatsby/docs/docs/themes/building-themes.md

 ### Building a Gatsby Theme (Tutorial)

 Check out the [tutorial for building a Gatsby theme](/tutorial/building-a-theme).
-The tutorial goes into much more detail than this g This is written as a companion to the [Egghead theme authoring course](https://egghead.io/courses/gatsby-theme-authoring), so they can be used together!
+The step-by-step tutorial goes into much more detail than this docs guide.
+It was written as a companion to the [Egghead theme authoring course](https://egghead.io/courses/gatsby-theme-authoring), so they can be used together!

 ### Read through source code